akaliutau/cs-problems-revisited/readme.md

 About
 ============

-These are solutions for various cs com.problems, mostly of mid-level complexity Total 400+ com.problems solved
+These are solutions for various cs problems, mostly of mid-level complexity Total 400+ problems solved

 Overview
 ===========

-The package <b> problems </b> contains solutions of some medium-level complexity com.problems.
+The package <b> problem </b> contains solutions of some medium-level complexity com.problems.
 The main accent is made on optimization and simplicity of solution.
 All problems are grouped by category (total 33 categories):

 array <br/>
 backtracking <br/>